Key learning points

 |Epworth sleepiness scale|

-Patients with OSA are not always symptomatic, such that prospective screening is appropriate in high-risk groups with obesity, cardiovascular disease, type 2 diabetes mellitus, and in preoperative assessment of those with a BMI >35.6
+Patients with OSA are not always symptomatic, such that prospective screening is appropriate in high-risk groups with obesity, CVD, type 2 diabetes mellitus, and in preoperative assessment of those with a BMI >35.6

 |Lifestyle measures: advise patients to lose weight, stop smoking and/or reduce alcohol intake|